subuser-security/subuser/permissions-dot-json-file-format.md

  **Default**: The image has no executable and cannot be run(but it can be depended upon, as a library).

  * `user-dirs`: A list of relative paths to user directories which are to be shared between the host and the given image.
-The image is given read-write access to any user directories listed.
+The subuser is given read-write access to any user directories listed.

   Ex: